RAGE-toolkit/ONT_file_sync/README.md

 # live_basecaller.py
 This script calls the basecalling program on a time interval manner to check for the number of sequences acquired by the sequencer machine.

-## usage instruction
+## Usage instruction
 ### Guppy with GPU psudo command
 ```
 python live_basecalling.py -b GUPPY -g full_path_to_guppy_basecaller -i full_path_to_fast5_directory -o full_path_where_the_basecaller_to_store -d model_name -t 1 -x cuda:0
 ```
--t indicates the time in minutes.
-For a given time (lets say 30 minutes) the program calls the guppy_basecaller to perform the basecalling.
+- t indicates the time in minutes.
+For a given time (lets say 30 minutes) the program calls the guppy_basecaller to perform the basecalling
--b indicates the basecaller program.
+- b indicates the basecaller program.
 This can have two values GUPPY, DORADO

 #### Guppy with GPU example command
 ```